asteroidhq/papageno/README.md

  - Checks on your own prefixes
  - Checks on BGP path length
  - Strips inbound rogue BGP communities
- - Tags every peering route with the PeeringDB IX ID it was learned at
+ - Tags every peering route with
+    - the PeeringDB IX ID it was learned at
+    - The ISO Country ID it was learned in
+    - The region it was learned in
+ - Tags every filtered route with a Large BGP community to indicate why it was filtered
  - Honors graceful shutdown

 Standard export filters include:
  - IPv4 and IPv6 'martian' prefixes - networks that aren't supposed to be on the Internet
+ - Strips private ASNs for external peers
  - Strips local BGP communities
  - Checks on your own prefixes